zdb97/origin/optus-ucm/docs/pillbox-or-slider.md

 # Pillbox or Slider

+##NEED TO PLACE THE PILLBOX/SLIDER WIDGET ON A SERVER FOR COOKIE TO WORK

 ## Questions

 Q: How should the UI decide on which one to render?
 JSON-driven or HTML attribute driven?